Coping with Anxiety: Part One: Finding Yoga

-Hearing these words changed my whole outlook on life.
+Hearing these words changed my whole outlook on life and, introduced me to yoga.
 I have spent a large portion of my adult life agonising over every thought that crosses my mind.
-From obsessing over conversations with my friends and family, to feeling like an impostor in my career, to worrying about whether I was friendly enough to the sales assistant at co-op; I know I have spent countless hours ruminating over thoughts about everything that ever has, will or could ever happen – and equally I’m sure that allowing my mind to dwell on these thoughts has gotten me nowhere.
+From obsessing over conversations with my friends and family to feeling like an impostor in my career.
+Even, worrying about whether I was friendly enough to the sales assistant at the co-op.
+I know I have spent countless hours ruminating over thoughts about everything that ever has, will, or could ever happen.
+Equally, I’m sure that allowing my mind to dwell on these thoughts has gotten me nowhere.

-The feeling of anxiety or worry is completely natural- it is a physiological response to what our nervous system perceives as danger.
-These responses can be useful; how often have you ignored a “gut feeling” by over intellectualising it- and then 6 months down the line wished you had trusted yourself?
-Anxiety only becomes an issue when we worry, or ruminate, to a point that is affecting your ability to live a happy, fulfilling life.
+The feeling of anxiety or worry is completely natural.
+It is a physiological response to what our nervous system perceives as danger.
+These responses can often be useful!
+How often have you ignored a “gut feeling” by over intellectualising it?
+Of course, then, 6 months down the line wished you had trusted yourself?
+Anxiety only becomes an issue when we worry or ruminate, to a point that is affecting our ability to live a happy, fulfilling life.

 A couple of years ago, I was at this point.
-Feeling bogged down and completely ruled by negative thoughts, I felt like I was watching my life from behind a pane of glass.
+Feeling bogged down, high anxiety and completely ruled by negative thoughts.
+I felt like I was watching my life from behind a pane of glass.
 Connecting with others felt strained, and I spent a lot of time comparing myself with what I perceived as everyone else’s incredible lives.
 (Note: Don’t let all this social media business allow you to fall in love with someone else’s life whilst not appreciating yours!)
-From the outsiders perspective I was a happy, young, lucky, vibrant person; inside, my head was spaghetti.
+From the outsider’s perspective, I was a happy, young, lucky, vibrant person; inside, my head was spaghetti.
 In short, I needed a break!

-In desperate need for my over-active mind, and after a bit of an on-off relationship with yoga, I accidentally came across Ashtanga Vinyasa Yoga.
+In desperate need to help my over-active mind and anxiety, and after a bit of an on-off relationship with yoga, I accidentally came across Ashtanga Vinyasa Yoga.